Why Do I Feel Responsible for My Parents?

 Family Constellations frequently explores the connection between guilt and belonging.

-• guilty for having more happiness or success than their parents
+• having more happiness or success than their parents

-Because belonging is tied so deeply to survival, children may sacrifice themselves emotionally in order to remain connected to the family system.
+Because belonging is tied so deeply to survival, children may sacrifice themselves emotionally in order to remain connected.

 A child may unconsciously feel: